This site is intended for a US audience Non-US Residents For Patients and Caregivers

 • Right ventricular function

-BPA is recommended in patients who are technically inoperable or have residual PH after pulmonary endarterectomy surgery, PEA, and distal obstructions amenable to BPA.3
+BPA is recommended in patients who are technically inoperable or have residual PH after PTE and distal obstructions amenable to BPA.2 In patients who are candidates for BPA, approved medical therapy may also benefit the patient and should be considered in conjunction with BPA.2,3

 balloon pulmonary angioplasty image